Modeling and Evaluating Trust Dynamics in Multi-Human Multi-Robot Task Allocation: Related Works

 \subsection{Evolution of Trust Models in Human-Robot Collaboration}

-Over the past decade, several researchers have explored different approaches for introducing computational approximates of trust into HRC systems, interfaces, and algorithms.
-The overall goal of this research area is to computationally capture and model the different aspects of human attitudes, behaviors, and heuristics related to trust in ways that can be used to improve performance and safety in HRC.
-The dimensions of prior work in this area have explored a mixture of techniques for capturing, quantifying, or predicting different trust-approximate variables.
+Over the past decade, researchers have developed various computational approaches to approximate trust in various HRC scenarios, like industrial collaboration \cite{yang2023toward,yang2022trust} and assistive care \cite{obi2023robot,wang2025prefclm}.
+The overarching goal of this research is to model human attitudes, behaviors, and heuristics related to trust in ways that enhance team performance, safety, and adaptability.
+Prior work in this area has explored diverse techniques to capture, quantify, and predict trust-related variables.

-Guo \textit{et al.} \cite{guo2021reverse} highlighted that trust-enabled human-robot teaming often relies on using trust models to operationalize and transform different ideals of trust into computational approaches that support human-robot teaming.
-They introduced the reverse psychology trust-behavior model and compared its performance against prior existing models to investigate its performance.
-Their work further proposed a trust-seeking reward function that balances team performance and trust preferences.
-Chen \textit{et al.} \cite{chen2020trust} proposed trust-POMDP as a means of introducing trust variables into human-robot interaction in ways that improve performance.
-They tested the performance of their approach using simulation and real-life experiments and found that their approach of factoring in trust improves human-robot team performance.
-Yemini \textit{et al.} \cite{yemini2021characterizing} introduced a mathematical framework for determining teaming consensus, especially where there are malicious agents.
-They used stochastic trust values for probabilistic measures of trustworthiness between agents in a distributed consensus system.
-Findings from their research revealed that trust-based approaches played a significant role in enhancing and improving the security and reliability of distributed systems.
+Guo \textit{et al.} \cite{guo2021reverse} emphasized that trust-enabled human-robot teaming relies on computational trust models to operationalize and transform abstract trust concepts into actionable mechanisms that enhance collaboration.
+They introduced a reverse psychology trust-behavior model and compared its effectiveness against existing models, proposing a trust-seeking reward function to balance team performance and trust preferences.
+Similarly, Chen \textit{et al.} \cite{chen2020trust} introduced trust-POMDP, integrating trust variables into decision-making processes to optimize human-robot interaction.
+Their approach, validated through simulation and real-world experiments, demonstrated improved team performance when factoring trust into HRC systems.

-Other researchers have also explored trust using different models, including trust-aware motion planning for HRC systems \cite{yu2024trust}, examining the impact of using the Theory of Mind for modeling trust-aware robot policy for HRC \cite{yu2024top}, investigating the conditions under which robots can trust human wayfinding information for navigational guidance \cite{dorbala2021can}, examining approaches for eliciting trust levels during live interaction in HRC \cite{rehm2024automatic}, and highlighting areas where trust plays a crucial role in robot proficiency by foregrounding to robots the areas where their capabilities are better matched with a given task and vice versa \cite{goubard2024learning}.
-Relevant here is that although several prior works have explored trust in HRC, very few research have explored trust in the context of complex and sometimes heterogenous MH-MR teams.